 The calculation of the risk margin should be based on a projection of the Solvency Capital Requirement that takes the risk mitigation of reinsurance contracts and special purpose vehicles into account.
 Separate calculations of the risk margin gross and net of reinsurance contracts and special purpose vehicles should not be stipulated.

+The adjustment for credit risk to the basic risk-free interest rates should be derived from market rates that capture the credit risk reflected in the floating rate of interest rate swaps.
+For this purpose, in order to align the determination of the adjustment with standard market practice, under market conditions similar to those at the date of adoption of [Directive 2014/../EU (Omnibus II)], in particular for the euro, the market rates should correspond to interbank offered rates for a 3 month tenor.

+Under market conditions similar to those at the date of adoption of [Directive 2014/../EU (Omnibus II)], when determining the last maturity for which markets for bonds are not deep, liquid and transparent anymore in accordance with Article 77a Directive 2009/138/EC, the market for bonds denominated in euro should not be regarded as deep and liquid where the cumulative volume of bonds with maturities larger than or equal to the last maturity is less than 6 percent of the volume of all bonds in that market.

+Where no reliable credit spread can be derived from the default statistics, as in the case of exposures to sovereign debt, the fundamental spread for the calculation of the matching adjustment and the volatility adjustment should be equal to the portion of the long term average of the spread over the risk free interest rate set out in Article 77c(2)(b) and (c) of Directive 2009/138/EC.
+As regards exposures to Member States' central government and central banks, the asset class should capture the difference between individual Member States.

 The segmentation of insurance and reinsurance obligations into lines of business and homogeneous risk groups should reflect the nature of the risks underlying the obligation.
 The nature of the underlying risks may justify segmentation which differs from the allocation of insurance activities to life insurance activities and non-life insurance activities, from the classes of non-life insurance set out in Annex I of Directive 2009/138/EC and from the classes of life insurance set out in Annex II of Directive 2009/138/EC.

 The determination whether a method of calculating technical provisions is proportionate to the nature, scale and complexity of the risks should include an assessment of the model error of the method.
 But this assessment should not require insurance and reinsurance undertakings to specify the precise amount of the model error.